What is the sample at the start of Loaded by Primal Scream?

 Samples are great.
 But sometimes you think: just where did they originally come from?

-Primal Scream’s career changed when they asked DJ and producer Andy Weatherall to remix their song I’m Losing More Than I’ll Ever Have at the beginning of 1990.
+Primal Scream’s career changed when they asked the late DJ and producer Andy Weatherall to remix their song I’m Losing More Than I’ll Ever Have at the beginning of 1990.

 Weatherall transformed the song from a country ballad into a dancefloor anthem, courtesy of a chilled out shuffle and a memorable quote at the beginning.